Spicy Pan Braised Fennel

 Add tomato powder, gochujang, cayenne pepper, ½ tsp salt, and 1 cup water to a medium bowl and whisk.
 Set aside.
-TIP: If you prefer less spice, use less gochujang.
+TIP: If you prefer less spice, use less gochujang and cayenne pepper.

-Wipe the large nonstick skillet clean and place it over medium-high heat.
+Wipe the large nonstick skillet clean and heat it over medium-high heat.
 Add remaining garlic, onion, and thyme, and cook until onions are translucent, 5 to 6 minutes.
-Add roasted fennel wedges, gochujang tomato sauce and just ⅓ cup cooked butter beans.
+Add roasted fennel, gochujang tomato sauce, and just ⅓ cup cooked butter beans.
 Lower heat to a simmer, cover, and cook until the sauce thickens, 8 to 10 minutes.

 Divide butter bean mash between plates.
 Top with braised fennel and sausage.
 Garnish with remaining fennel fronds, lemon zest, and crispy onions.
 Dig in!